 Artist Bio

-My practice bridges acrylic painting and underwater photography, capturing moments of suspended time, freedom, and transformation.
 I’ve exhibited widely in Australia and internationally, with work held in private collections across the world.
 Notable recognitions include Finalist positions in the RSASA Portrait Prize (2013), Bluethumb Art Award (2021), and The Percival Photographic Portrait Prize (2024), as well as a solo exhibition following a residency in Germany.
+Thank you for engaging with my work and joining me in celebrating the vibrant spectrum of women’s voices.